Skip to main content

 2021 – 2025

-SIMA, Advanced Materials & Defense-Adjacent Supply Chain · Istanbul, Turkey
+SIMA, Advanced Materials & Supply Chain Security · Istanbul, Turkey · Independent Consultant (Part-Time, Remote – Academic Breaks)

-• Directed system-level security strategy for advanced materials networks across Eastern European and Middle Eastern corridors
+• Advised on security strategy for advanced materials supply chain networks across Eastern European and Middle Eastern corridors

-• Designed and implemented Zero Trust governance for ICS operating in high-velocity environments
+• Designed Zero Trust governance policies for industrial control systems (ICS) in high-throughput manufacturing environments

-• Executed threat-modeling protocols, transitioning legacy infrastructure to NIST-aligned security frameworks
+• Conducted threat-modeling assessments and supported transition of legacy infrastructure to NIST-aligned security frameworks

 2023 – 2025

-• Conducted systemic vulnerability assessments across distributed critical food-infrastructure nodes in a NATO-allied jurisdiction
+• Conducted vulnerability assessments across distributed critical infrastructure nodes in regulated international environments

-• Authored operational continuity frameworks mitigating cyber-physical threats, mirroring U.S. CISA strategies
+• Authored operational continuity frameworks mitigating cyber-physical threats, applying methodologies consistent with U.S. CISA resilience strategies

-• Managed cross-border intelligence flows in regulated markets under international export-constraint regimes
+• Supported governance of cross-border information flows in regulated markets under international export-constraint regimes

 2020 – 2023

-• Engineered data-governance frameworks for high-precision aerospace manufacturing in regulated commercial sectors
+• Implemented data governance frameworks for high-precision aerospace manufacturing in regulated commercial sectors

-• Deployed Data Loss Prevention (DLP) strategies to safeguard proprietary engineering data
+• Deployed data loss prevention (DLP) strategies to safeguard proprietary engineering data and enforce integrity boundaries

-• Optimized manufacturing workflows through predictive risk modeling and security audits
+• Optimized manufacturing workflows using predictive risk modeling and periodic security audits

 2017 – 2020

-• Managed operational risk and supply chain logistics for a major petrochemical entity in volatile energy markets
+• Supported operational risk assessment and supply chain governance for a petrochemical entity in volatile energy markets

-• Overhauled OT reporting protocols to eliminate data latency in high-velocity operational decision cycles
+• Redesigned operational technology (OT) reporting protocols to reduce data latency in time-critical operational decision cycles

-• Conducted risk-informed decision support analysis to remediate systemic distribution network vulnerabilities
+• Conducted risk analysis across distributed supply chain networks to identify and remediate systemic vulnerabilities

 Technical Credentials